GoyWebdesign/codelights/readme.txt

 = 1.1.3 =
 * Improved: Interactive Banner now shows attachment alt, when it's defined (which is good for SEO)
 * Fixed: Compatibility with some 3-rd party plugins that change hooks order.
+* Fixed: Clean styled Testimonials' quotes now are not cut in Safari

 = 1.1.2 =
 * Improved: Compatibility with WordPress 4.6